 However, in some cases, where necessary, the Headteacher has the authority to exclude a child from school.
-This 'last resort' will be used for pupils who, through their behaviour, put themselves or others at risk of harm, or who have a record of continuous serious misbehaviour which jeopardises the learning and well-being of themselves and others.

-Exclusion will be used as a sanction for one-off events if the incident is serious enough to warrant it such as
+This last resort will be used for pupils who, through their behaviour, put themselves or others at risk of harm, or who have a record of continuous serious misbehaviour which jeopardises the learning and well-being of themselves and others.
+Fixed-term exclusion (now termed as Suspensions) will be used as a sanction for one-off events if the incident is serious enough to warrant it such as

-- Violent and aggressive behaviour which has harmed other children or threatens to harm them and from which the child has not been able to calm down. - Violent or aggressive behaviour towards a member of staff - Repeated swearing or spitting at others - Deliberately and violently damaging school property - Persistent breaches of the school's behaviour policy - Persistently harming the learning of other children
+- Violent and aggressive behaviour which has harmed other children or threatens to harm them and from which the child has not been able to calm down. - Violent or aggressive behaviour towards a member of staff - Repeated swearing or spitting at others - Deliberately and violently damaging school property - Persistent breaches of the school's behaviour policy - Persistently harming the learning of other children the child successfully.
+This will include a meeting with the child and could include drawing up a Behaviour Contract.